Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 \subsection{Application for a small system}

 In the case $L=3$, the $N_3=13$ recurrent configurations are divided into $2^{3-1}=4$ natural classes.
 Table \ref{tab:R3} encodes partially the structure of~$\recur(3)$ with respect to the invariants.
-The only remaining problem concerns the evaluation of the $(\gamma_i)_i$ sequences.
+The only remaining problem concerns the evaluation of the $(\gam{i})_i$ sequences.
 They are given in Table \ref{tab:classes L3} for $\recur(3)$.

-For higher system sizes, the same tables can be build but it becomes lengthy to report them.
+These tables can be build for larger~$L$, but it becomes lengthy to report them.